from The Open University

-This study unit is an adapted extract from the Open University course AA308 Thought and experience: themes in the philosophy of mind, which is no longer taught by the University.
+This free course is an adapted extract from the Open University course AA308 Thought and experience: themes in the philosophy of mind, which is no longer taught by the University.
 If you want to study formally with us, you may wish to explore other courses we offer in this

 This is an extract from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Philosophy courses or view the range of currently available OU Philosophy courses.